dietrichl-cyber/dietrichl-cyber.github.io/teaching.md

 - Scientific Practice and Research Methods in Biology Education
 - Basics of Biology Education
 - Digital and Instructional Media in Biology Education
-- Summer School on Alpine Plant Ecology at the Alpine Research Station "AlPFOR" (Switzerland)
+- Summer School on Alpine Plant Ecology at the Alpine Research Station "ALPFOR" (Switzerland)

 ## Supervision